 Mediocre pizzas no more!
-Along with a suuuuper hot oven, this 3 cheese rosemary and pepperoni pizza not only negates the need for flop-induced take-out, but it reminds me of how much we love creating great food at home.
+Along with a suuuuper hot oven and some easy pizza dough, this 3 cheese rosemary and pepperoni pizza not only negates the need for flop-induced take-out, but it reminds me of how much we love creating great food at home.

 - Set a rack in the oven to the lowest position.
 Preheat the oven and a pizza stone, if using, to 500° F for at least 30 minutes - up to an hour is best.

 - Dust a work surface lightly with flour and roll out the pizza dough into a 12- to 14-inch circle.
 Transfer the dough to a large piece of parchment paper; reshape the dough if necessary.
 Spoon on some sauce evenly over the dough out to within ½-inch from the edges.
 Sprinkle on three-quarters of the mozzarella and fontina cheeses.
 Dollop the ricotta cheese by the tablespoon over the cheese then toss on some pepperoni - how much you use is up to you.
 Sprinkle the rosemary over everything followed by the remaining mozzarella and fontina cheeses.